natbat/nudibranchs-by-season/README.md

 ![Graph showing Nudibranch observations per week in Pillar Point graph](https://raw.githubusercontent.com/natbat/nudibranchs-by-season/master/per-wk-graph.png "Graph showing Nudibranch observations per week in Pillar Point")

-It's worth noting that we have a lot of observations of Nudibranches particularly at Pillar point due in no small part to the [intertidal monitoring research](https://www.inaturalist.org/projects/intertidal-biodiversity-survey-at-pillar-point) that [Alison Young](https://www.inaturalist.org/people/kestrel) and [Rebecca Johnson](https://www.inaturalist.org/people/rebeccafay) facilitate for the California Achademy of Sciences.
+It's worth noting that we have a lot of observations of Nudibranchs particularly at Pillar point due in no small part to the [intertidal monitoring research](https://www.inaturalist.org/projects/intertidal-biodiversity-survey-at-pillar-point) that [Alison Young](https://www.inaturalist.org/people/kestrel) and [Rebecca Johnson](https://www.inaturalist.org/people/rebeccafay) facilitate for the California Achademy of Sciences.

 So, what if we want to look for the seasonality of observations of a particular species of adorable sea slug?
 We want our interface to have a select box with a list of all the species you might find at any time of year.
-We can do this using the **[species_counts](https://api.inaturalist.org/v1/docs/#!/Observations/get_observations_species_counts)** iNaturalist API to create us an object with the iNaturalist species ID and common & latin names.
+We can do this using the **[species_counts](https://api.inaturalist.org/v1/docs/#!/Observations/get_observations_species_counts)** API to create us an object with the iNaturalist species ID and common & latin names.

     pillar_point_nudibranches = {
       let api_results = await fetch(